nbari/DALMP/docs/prepared_statements.rst

 .. note::

-   Notice that when using prepared statements basically the methods are prefixed with a **P**
+   Notice that when using "Prepared statements" basically the methods are prefixed with a **P**